Techtonica/curriculum/operating-systems/operating-systems.md

 ### Motivation

-Whether you interact with it via the command line or through a GUI, the operating system is a crucial and powerful element of your machine.
-Understanding the fundamentals of what an OS is responsible for, and how, the user, can interact with it, will help you design more sophisticated and efficient applications.
+Whether you interact with it via the command line or through a GUI, the operating system is a crucial and powerful element of any machine.
+Understanding the fundamentals of what an OS is responsible for and how you can interact with it will help you design more sophisticated and efficient applications.

 ### Objectives